Paleogeography (Historical Geology)

 separated by the San Juan's canyon.

-Unaweep Canyon, Colorado: This canyon about 20 miles south of Grand
+Unaweep Canyon, Colorado: This canyon about 20 miles south

 Junction, Colorado is dry today.
 However, up to about 7 million years

 Also please see Grand Canyon Geologic Tour.
 An end-to-end tour with computer